 Laurent Koscielny from Lorient for £10m in 2010

 Many doubted the defender’s adaptability to the Premier League when he signed to the Gunners in 2010 from French club Lorient in 2010.
-He proved those doubters wrong, upping his game to become one of the supreme central defenders in world football.
+He proved those doubters wrong, upping his game to become one of the supreme central in world football.
 His honors include two FA Cups and two Community Shields.

 via Twitter

-Freddie Ljungberg from Halmstads BK for £3m in 1998
+from Halmstads BK for £3m in 1998

 The Swedish footballer made a grand entrance into the Premiership with an opening goal against rivals Manchester United in 3-0 win in 1998.
 Most adept at the wing, Ljungberg also played comfortably in a central role behind strikers where he netted 17 goals in the 2001 – 2002 campaign.
 A regular starter for Arsene Wenger, the crafty winger won two titles and three FA Cups during his illustrious career.